-Two common and simple approximations for simulating the explosion of massive stars are the piston model Woosley & Weaver 1995; Limongi et al. (e.g. 2003;Heger & Woosley 2010) and the thermal bomb (e.g. Thielemann et al. 1996; Tominaga et al. 2007).
+Two common and simple approximations for simulating the explosion of massive stars are the piston model (e.g. Woosley & Weaver 1995; Limongi et al. 2003; Heger & Woosley 2010) and the thermal bomb (e.g. Thielemann et al. 1996; Tominaga et al. 2007).
 The piston model usually imitates the collapse and bounce of the inner boundary.
 The radius of inner boundary is first reduced and then increased.
 In the second method, the energy is deposited at the mass cut of the exploding star in the form of internal energy.
-More recent methods are the so-called PUSH (e.g. Perego et al. 2015; Ebinger et al. 2019; Curtis et al. 2019) or P-HOTB (e.g.
+More recent methods are the so-called PUSH (e.g. Perego et al. 2015; Ebinger et al. 2019; Curtis et al. 2019) or P-HOTB (e.g. Sukhbold et al. 2016; Ertl et al. 2020) approaches, in which the mass cut and explosion energy can emerge from the simulation instead of being assumed.